 The United Nations Population Fund (UNFPA) in April 2021 launched the One-Stop Centre and the Women and Girls’ Safe Spaces (WGSS) for survivors of Gender-Based Violence (GBV) in the Bosaso port city of the Puntland State of Somalia to improve access to services for survivors of GBV.

-The GBV One-Stop Centre, conveniently located inside Bosaso General Hospital, provides safe spaces for girls and women.
-The WGSS is also in a place that can be easily accessed by girls and women.
+The GBV One-Stop Centre and the WGSS conveniently located inside Bosaso General Hospital provides safe spaces for girls and women.
 One-stop services represent a promising model for providing comprehensive care to GBV, offering medical, legal and psychosocial services within one location; a hospital or a stand-alone centre.

 Somalia is currently facing multiple emergencies; floods in some areas, drought, locusts and the COVID-19 pandemic.
 The emergency situation is increasing incidences of intimate partner violence and sexual violence.
 GBV occurrences are most likely to worsen as more women and girls suffer multiple displacements, loss of live livelihoods, food insecurity, sexual abuse and exploitation, poor access to markets and water insecurity.